Skip to content

 Leave a Comment / craft of writing / By Katri Soikkeli

 Creating conflict in your story is no small task, but you probably shouldn’t pull it out of your hat without thinking what actually belongs in your story.
-In this post, we’re going to talk about what conflict and how you can insert it into your story without making your readers go “So what?”
-Related posts: […]
+In this post, we’re going to talk about what conflict is and how you can insert it into your story without making your readers go “So what?”
+Learning

 How to create conflict in a novel Read More »